Teresa Heinz: Marriages, children, and personal life

-In 1990, Teresa Heinz met Senator Kerry at an Earth Day rally.
-This was the only reported time the two met before Senator Heinz died in a plane crash on April 4, 1991.
+In 1990, Teresa Heinz met Senator John Kerry at an Earth Day rally.
+This was the only reported time the two met before John Heinz's death.
 In 1992, Teresa Heinz met Kerry again, this time at the Earth Summit in Rio de Janeiro, Brazil.
 Heinz was a member of a State Department delegation appointed by then-President George H. W. Bush.
-The two began courting in 1993 and were married May 26, 1995, in Nantucket, Massachusetts.
-Choosing to remain registered as a Republican until John Kerry's presidential bid in 2004, Heinz retained the name Teresa Heinz.
+Heinz and Kerry were married May 26, 1995, in Nantucket, Massachusetts.

+Following her marriage to Kerry, Heinz retained the name Teresa Heinz.
 In May 2004, she said: My legal name is still Teresa Heinz.
 Teresa Heinz Kerry is my name... for politics.
 Just so people don't ask me questions about so and so is so and so's wife or this and that.
 Teresa Heinz is what I've been all my growing-up life, adult life, more than any other name.
 And it's the name of my boys, you know ?...
 So, that's my legal name and that's my office name, my Pittsburgh name.

 In addition to Portuguese (her native language), Heinz speaks English, Spanish, French, and Italian.
 She is Roman Catholic.